 Those living with MBC are facing a very different disease than women with early stage breast cancer and most will receive treatment for the rest of their lives.
 Yet nearly 70% say family and friends don't understand the difference between early stage and advanced forms of the disease, which can make this community feel isolated.

 by breast cancer to come together, share their stories and raise awareness about the challenges

 we continue to face in fighting this disease.

 Over the past six years, we have seen this important

 discussion grow, due in part to the rise of social media.

 Awareness Month and has continued to increase

-metastatic breast cancer (MBC) more than double just
+metastatic breast cancer (MBC) have increased by more than 9x since 2010.

 However, a signifcant gap remains between these two immensely important conversations.